nhs-digital-gp-it-futures/platform-helm/docs/run-azure.md

 # Running in Azure

-The build pipeline for this repository is set up so that each branch publishes to a its' own namespace in the dev environment, which is then available to look at, when pushed.
+The build pipeline for this repository is set up so that each branch publishes to its own namespace in the dev environment, which is then available when pushed.

 *****WARNING*****
 Resources on the cluster are limited, so please try not too create many environments, and remove them once finished.

 ## Viewing the Kubernetes Dashboard for the Dev environment

-To view the kubernetes dashboar din dev, run the below (assumming you have the [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed)
+To view the kubernetes dashboard in dev, run the below (assumming you have the [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed)

 ```PS
 az aks get-credentials --name gpitfutures-dev-aks -g gpitfutures-dev-rg-aks --admin # note --admin at end is required for k8s v1.16+